AzureAD/microsoft-authentication-library-for-js/samples/msal-node-samples/ExpressTestApp/README.md

 ## Usage

-1. Start by installing dependencies and building the wrapper.
+1. Open this directory in VSCode.

-    Open a bash terminal in the `./microsoft-authentication-library-for-js/samples/msal-node-samples/ExpressTestApp` directory:
+2. Open an integrated terminal and run the following command:

     ```console
-    npm install && run build
+    npm install
     ```

-    This creates the `./dist` directory for the wrapper, which is called by the web app.
+    This command also runs a post install command to build the wrapper, which creates the `./dist` directory for the wrapper.

+    This post install command also installs dependencies for the web app in the TestApp directory.
+The web app uses the wrapper to encapsulate the Azure authentication logic.

-2. Then, initialize the wrapper by providing a settings file in JSON (see: [appSettings.json](./TestApp/appSettings.json)).
+3. Then, initialize the wrapper by providing a settings file in JSON (see: [appSettings.json](./TestApp/appSettings.json)).
 The file looks like the following:

     ```JSON
     {